fatiando/pooch/doc/usage.rst

 Hashes
 ------

-Pooch uses `SHA256 <https://en.wikipedia.org/wiki/SHA-2>`__ hashes to check if files are up-to-date or possibly corrupted:
+Pooch uses `SHA256 <https://en.wikipedia.org/wiki/SHA-2>`__ hashes by default to check if files are up-to-date or possibly corrupted:

 * If a file exists in the local folder, Pooch will check that its hash matches the one in the registry.
 If it doesn't, we'll assume that it needs to be updated.